-It's a widespread orchid with a distribution across temperate and
+It is a widespread orchid distributed across temperate and

 Mediterranean Europe as far east as the